sonic-net/SONiC/doc/pmon/sonic_platform_test_plan.md

 ### Pass/Fail Criteria
 * Verify that symbolic links are created under `/var/run/hw-management`.
 Ensure that there are no invalid symbolic link
+* Check current FAN speed against max and min fan speed, also check the the fan speed tolerance, insure it's in the range
+* Check thermal valules(CPU, SFP, PSU,...) against the max and min value to make sure they are in the range.

 ### Automation
 New automation required

 ## 2.4 Verify that `/var/run/hw-management` is mapped to docker pmon

+### Steps
+* Go to docker pmon: `docker exec -it pmon /bin/bash`
+* Go to `/var/run` of docker container, verify that host directory `/var/run/hw-management` is mapped to docker `pmon`

+### Pass/Fail Criteria
+* Host directory `/var/run/hw-management` should be mapped to docker pmon

+### Automation
+New automation required

+## 2.5 Check SFP presence

+### Steps
+* Get all the connected interfaces
+* Check the presence of the SFP on each interface and corss check the SFP status from the sysfs

+### Pass/Fail Criteria
+* All th SFP shall be presence and SFP status shall be OK.

 ### Steps
 * Go to docker pmon: `docker exec -it pmon /bin/bash`